-This year Holiday Magic at the Fair is an in-person, park-your-car and walk-right-in event.
-A million times better.
+Now back for its third year, Holiday Magic at the Fair remains a fun and sweet in-real-life dose of holiday cheer.
 On a scale of one to four, we give it four scones!

-Holiday Magic is not around for long, though, just 13 select dates through Dec.
-31. (That means buy your tix asap.)
+Holiday Magic is not around for long, though, with just 16 select dates between Dec.
+1 and 23.
+(That means buy your tix asap.)

-Once in the gate, we beelined it to the rides, which are free and unlimited.
-We hopped on the merry-go-round and Santa’s Express Train, which takes you through a tunnel and around a loop to see lights.
-So much better than last year, when we could only watch the train chugging along from our car.
+Once inside the gate, we beelined it to the free rides, which are unlimited.
+We hopped on both the merry-go-round and Santa’s Express Train, which takes you through a tunnel and around a loop to see lights.

 My 6-year-old’s favorite was Santa’s Village.
 For Holiday Magic, the cluster of buildings that is normally the Farm at Sillyville was decked out to look like Santa’s workshop, a candy factory, a gift wrap station and Mrs. Claus’ kitchen.
 Adorable.
 Each kid got a mini stocking to fill with goodies at each stop.
 The sweet ladies at the last stop, Mrs. Claus’ kitchen, offered us milk and cookies by a cozy fireplace.

-The indoor ice-skating rink is an additional $10 per person onsite, or $8 if you bought a ticket in advance online.
+This year the ice-skating add-on should be called “ice”-skating, as the rink is some nifty synthetic ice designed to replicate the experience of skating on ice.
+Skating will cost you an additional $10 per person, if you pay onsite, or $8 if you buy a ticket in advance online.
 We opted to skip the ice skating because there was so much other stuff to do.

 Out of the park

-Last year’s event was what could be managed at that time.
-This year, the Fair really hit it out of the park.
+With this event, we thought the Fair really hit it out of the park.
 We appreciated that the staff members were so kind to the kids.
-Props to the Fair for pulling off such a fun, safe event for families.

 If you go...